PsCustomObject/IT-ToolBox/README.md

 ----
 ## Note on removed functions

-All SCP related functions are being removed from the module as those are being developed and integrated as part of as standalone module called **PowerSCP** which can find [here](https://github.com/PsCustomObject/PowerScp)
+All SCP related functions are being removed from the module as those are being developed and integrated as part of as standalone module called **PowerSCP** which can be found [here](https://github.com/PsCustomObject/PowerScp)